DevAdvancer/Formethica/README.md

    - Update `NEXT_PUBLIC_APP_URL` to your production domain
    - Test all features including AI and database connections
    - Set up custom domain if desired
+   - In Supabase → Authentication → URL Configuration, update Site URL and Redirect URLs to your production domain

+## Supabase Email Templates

+This repo includes ready-to-use Supabase Auth email templates in `supabase/templates/`:

+- `confirm-account.html`: Sent on sign-up to confirm the user's email
+- `reset-password.html`: Sent when a user requests a password reset

+How to use:

+1. Open Supabase Dashboard → Authentication → Email Templates
+2. Select the corresponding template type
+3. Paste the HTML from the file into the editor
+4. Save and send yourself a test email

+Notes:

+- The templates reference `{{ .ActionURL }}` which Supabase injects with the appropriate link.
+- Ensure your Site URL and Redirect URLs are configured to include `/auth/callback`.
+This route is implemented in `app/auth/callback/route.ts` and exchanges the auth code for a session.

 ### Alternative Platforms